April 14, 2020

 The Export-Import Bank of the United States (EXIM) is playing its part to address the shortage of medical supplies and equipment needed to treat and prevent the spread of the COVID-19 (coronavirus) pandemic in the United States.
 As part of the U.S. Government response, on a temporary basis EXIM is excluding coverage for exports of medical supplies and equipment that the President of the United States and other federal agencies have designated as being in short supply and required for our nation’s domestic response to the COVID-19 crisis.

 The primary responsibility of the U.S. Government in this context is to do what it can to remedy the shortage of these scarce medical items here in the United States, and to prevent further spread of COVID-19.
 This includes assessing the risks of reinfection from other countries.
-EXIM is doing its part by temporarily excluding coverage for export of the items covered by the April 3 Presidential Memorandum, the HHS Notice, and the DHS and FEMA rule in EXIM insurance policies and working capital and other loan and guarantee transactions.
+EXIM is doing its part by temporarily excluding coverage for export of the items covered by the April 3 Presidential Memorandum, the HHS Notices, and the DHS and FEMA rules in EXIM insurance policies and working capital and other loan and guarantee transactions.
 EXIM will continue to monitor developments to try to identify what it can to do assist U.S. exporters while also not detracting from our nation’s domestic response to the COVID-19 crisis.

 This EXIM temporary exclusion of COVID-19-related medical supplies remains in place through September 30, 2020 (unless the EXIM Board of Directors votes to terminate it earlier).